 StartUp Now! workshop with Vlad Stan on mobile applications development

-Cristina Alexandru, founder of startups.ro is the moderator.
+Cristina Alexandru, founder of start-ups.ro is the moderator.

-Calin Fusu – CEO, at CeeVee.ro presents first.
+Calin Fusu – CEO at CeeVee.ro presents first.

 “It’s O.K. in Romania to copy businesses from other countries.
 Don’t add uncertainty to the weak local market.
 If you want to do something for Romania, don’t innovate!
 If you believe in yourself, you don’t go for Romania.
 This is just out of mathematical considerations.
 The profit potential is the market times the chances to have success.
-The entrepreneurs have to eliminate the risks.”.
+So the entrepreneurs have to eliminate the risks.”.

-Apparently many companies concentrate on many platforms to develop an application for, but if you don’t have resources, you don’t have to do that.
+Apparently, many companies concentrate on many platforms to develop an application for, but if you don’t have resources, you don’t have to do that.

-Bogdan Secara – Owner @ Strategic Shift talks about the chimera gifted to the people by e-commerce.
-He has shared with everyone in the hall a small ticket with the question: “Why is comfort so important?”.
+Bogdan Secara – Owner @ Strategic Shift, talks about the chimera gifted to the people by e-commerce.
+He has shared a small ticket with everyone in the hall with the question: “Why is comfort so important?”.
 In his opinion, comfort is the simplest and most contextual state of good.
 The context is your own little universe, here and now.